mccurdyc/gothamgo2018-neighbor/proposal/NOTES.md

     + potentially add pagination based on disk space
     + remove/compress (maybe having the analyzed source code is important) a project's source after exploration
 6. invitation to start using the tool

+---

+Bridget's Thoughts

+Title

+- In a single-track event, an attention-grabbing title isn't as essential.
+  However, when I looked at your list of titles, I immediately thought "Won't You Be My Neighbor?
+A Tool for Multi-Project GitHub Search" would be a fun title.

+- Capitalize the word after the hyphen if it would be capitalized on its own.

+- The others are okay, though avoid "handyman" because it's gendered.
+(I would downvote a talk that made me think "annoying tech bro who doesn't consider how women/enby techies will feel upon reading the title".)

+- Complex phrases like "multi-project GitHub search and arbitrary concurrent exploration" don't belong in industry conference talk titles (even though yes, I know academia uses titles like this).
+They can go in the short or long description.
+When I look at "Multi-project GitHub Search and Advanced Concurrent Repository Exploration in Go" It's entirely too much to digest, mentally.
+  **All that extra detail gets lost in the title, and would be better in the description.**

+Elevator Pitch (Or, short description)
+- You say "we" and explain it in the notes to the committee, but your collaborators don't make much of an appearance on GitHub.
+That's confusing (though it does appear that active development might be happening elsewhere)?

+Talk Outline
+- There are two sections entitled this, in https://github.com/mccurdyc/gothamgo2018-neighbor/blob/mccurdyc/rough-draft/proposal/NOTES.md.
+  The first one spends way too much time establishing the scene.
+The second one is better, but while you want the takeaways, it might be awkward to lead with them.
+  Start with the pain point.
+You can backtrack to technical detail, but you only get one chance to capture people's imaginations.
+Get to the "Why" as soon as you can.

+Other thoughts: "The Go community offers a clear standard going for dependency management" Granted I'm not really in the Go community, but I read that and first I'm like "is there a new standard called "going"? and also I'm skeptical because I see the drama around dep.

+In the future work section, are those 5-8 case studies in progress?
+Or are you saying you would want there to be some case studies?

+Bio: Consider using the Oxford comma, and your use of "has lead" should be "has led".
+(The latter is a highly common error.)

+In general: I chatted with one of the organizers because I wanted to make sure that they didn't require large-scale production use cases.
+They don't care about that, which is great (whereas most confs I'm involved with want to know how things scale). **They care about variety and innovative ideas, so you probably want to make sure you're highlighting how this is different from other tools and why you wrote this instead of adapting/repurposing something out there.**

+Your language is a bit formal/academic.
+It's possible you plan on also submitting this to academic conferences. **If you don't, then it's okay to make it a bit more storytelling-ish.** "When we tried to foo and bar, we ran up against a brick wall of baz."
+"Solving our foobar problems gave us X and Y, which we expected, but Z was an unanticipated bonus!"
+A bit more conversational, basically.

+Overall, this is good stuff.
+They care that something seems well thought out, which yours is

+I'd be happy to look again in the next couple days if you want!